Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Small Meals:

-Aim to eat tiny meals and snacks throughout the day as opposed to three big meals at breakfast, lunch, and dinner.
+Aim to eat tiny meals and snacks throughout the day instead of three big meals: breakfast, lunch, and dinner.
 For best results, eat three small meals and two healthy snacks.

 Protein Shake: